facka/playwright-maestro/README.md

 ## Features
 - DSL for actions like `Enter`, `Click`, `Expect`, etc.
+- **Enhanced Reporting**: Each DSL method uses `test.step` to provide detailed and structured output in Playwright reports.
 - Context-based assertions.
 - Modular and reusable test structure.

+## 🔍 Under the Hood: How the DSL Works
+playwright-maestro is a domain-specific language (DSL) built on top of the Playwright testing library.
+While the syntax aims to improve readability and reduce repetitive await statements, it still uses Playwright's powerful core under the hood.

+This means:

+✅ Selectors use Playwright locators (page.locator(...))

+✅ Assertions are powered by Playwright's expect() API

+✅ Actions like Click, Enter, PressEnterOn call native Playwright methods

+You're not replacing Playwright — you're writing more expressive tests with it.

 ## Installation
 ```bash
 npm install playwright-maestro
 ```

+## 📦 NPM Package

+You can find the Playwright Maestro package on [npm](https://www.npmjs.com/package/playwright-maestro).

 ## Usage